Monday Mile Parks Passport Summer Challenge

 National Public Health Week

 During the first full week of April every year communities across the United States observe the American Public Health Association's National Public Health Week which recognizes the contributions of public health and brings attention to the issues we still face today.
 Each year, Healthy Monday Syracuse coordinates a lunch lecture related to a relevant issue in public health.
-Many thanks to Lisa Thomas, Registered Dietitian with SU Health Services for speaking at our lunch and learn held on Monday, April 7th as part of a series of lectures for National Public Health Week.
-Lisa has shared her presentation with us on mindful eating.
+Many thanks to Jill Catherine, Spokesperson and Body Image Expert for speaking at our lunch and learn held during National Public Health Week 2015.

 Walk with Us